 Join us in the American Geographical Society Library for this special talk by Karen Culcasi titled, “Displacing Territory and Challenging the International Refugee Regime: Syrian & Palestinian Refugees in Jordan.”

 Our C21 collaboratory project for Spring 2018 convened a panel of local Muslim artists, including musicians, poets, and graphic artists.
-Visit the Wisconsin Muslim Journal to read more about this event.
+Covered by the Wisconsin Muslim Journal.

 - Anna Mansson McGinty (Geography and Women’s and Gender Studies)